tylerszabo/RGB-Fusion-Tool/README.md

 ## Building

-Build with [Visual Studio 2019](https://www.visualstudio.com/downloads/), then copy the build output to a single directory.
+Build with [Visual Studio 2019](https://www.visualstudio.com/downloads/) or [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), then copy the build output to a single directory.

 ```
 GLedApiDotNet.dll